baghdasaryan/codeGolf/die-harder/README.md

 "Die Harder" is the following:

-Given `n` empty jugs with non-zero, not-necessarily unique capacities `c[0], c[1], ..., c[n-1]`, deliver exactly `k` gallons of water, which may be spread out over multiple jugs, under the same rules as above.
+Given an ordered collection of `n` empty jugs with non-zero, not-necessarily unique capacities `c[0], c[1], ..., c[n-1]`, deliver exactly `k` gallons of water, which may be spread out over multiple jugs, under the same rules as above.

 ***THE CHALLENGE***